-Attila the Hun was the leader of the Hunnic Empire from 434 to 453 A.D.
+Attila the Hun was the leader of the Hunnic Empire from 434 to 453.
 Also called Flagellum Dei, or the “scourge of God,” Attila was known to Romans for his brutality and a penchant for sacking and pillaging Roman cities.
 He’s considered one of the greatest “barbarian” rulers in history, having successfully expanded the rule of the Huns and maintained a near-perfect record in battle.

 Attila’s Early Life

-The Huns were a nomadic tribe from Central Asia that scholars believe may have begun to enter Europe by the 2nd century A.D. or earlier.
+The Huns were a nomadic tribe from Central Asia that scholars believe may have begun to enter Europe by the 2nd century or earlier.

 The main body of the Huns had definitively entered Europe and conquered the Alans (ancient Iranian nomads) by the mid-370s.
 They also invaded the Pontic steppes and forced thousands of Goths to seek refuge in Roman cities in the Lower Danube.